-• Low Voltage Reset - LVR

-The microcontroller contains a low voltage reset circuit in order to monitor the supply voltage of the device, which is selected via a configuration option.
-If the supply voltage of the device drops to within a range of 0.9V~V{LVR} such as might occur when changing the battery, the LVR will automatically reset the device internally.
-The LVR includes the following specifications: For a valid LVR signal, a low voltage, i.e., a voltage in the range between 0.9V~V{LVR} must exist for greater than the value t{LVR} specified in the A.C. characteristics.
-If the low voltage state does not exceed t{LVR} , the LVR will ignore it and will not perform a reset function.
-One of a range of specified voltage values for V{LVR} can be selected using configuration options.
+- Low Voltage Reset LVR - The microcontroller contains a low voltage reset circuit in order to monitor the supply voltage of the device.
+The LVR function is always enabled with a specific LVR voltage V{LVR} .
+If the supply voltage of the device drops to within a range of $0.9V \sim V{LVR}$ such as might occur when changing the battery, the LVR will automatically reset the device internally and the LVRF bit in the CTRL register will also be set to 1.
+For a valid LVR signal, a low supply voltage, i.e., a voltage in the range between $0.9V \sim V{LVR}$ must exist for a time greater than that specified by t{LVR} in the A.C. characteristics.
+If the low supply voltage state does not exceed this value, the LVR will ignore the low supply voltage and will not perform a reset function.
+The actual V{LVR} value can be selected by the LVS bits in the LVRC register.
+If the LVS7~LVS0 bits are changed to some certain values by the environmental noise or software setting, the LVR will reset the device after 2~3 LIRC clock cycles.
+When this happens, the LRF bit in the CTRL register will be set to 1.
+After power on the register than the value of 01010101B.